gaborbernat/bernat-tech/content/posts/type-hints/index.md

 ### 1. Easier to reason about code

-Knowing the type of the parameters makes it a lot easier to understand and maintain a code base.
+Knowing the type of parameters makes it a lot easier to understand and maintain a codebase.
 For example, let's assume you have a function.
-While we do know the parameters types at the time of creating the function, a few months down the line this is no longer the case.
+While we know the types of the parameters at the time of creating the function, a few months down the line, this is no longer the case.
 Having stated the types of all parameters and return types right beside the code can speed up significantly the time required to catch up with a code snippet.
 Always remember that code you read code a lot more often than you write it.
 Therefore you should optimize for ease of reading.

-Having type hints informs you of what parameter types you need to pass on when calling a function, and when you need to extend/modify the function tells you about the type of data you get both as input and output.
-For example, imagine the following send request function,
+Having type hints informs you of what parameter types you need to pass on when calling a function and when you need to extend/modify the function tells you about the type of data you get both as input and output.
+For example, imagine the following the send request function,

 ```python
 def send_request(request_data : Any,